rubygems/guides/setting-up-multifactor-authentication.md

 ## Using recovery codes and re-setup a previously enabled MFA

-You might be in a situation where you no longer have access to your rubygems account in an authenticator app.
-This can happen if you lose/upgrade your phone or accidentally deleted the rubygems account in the authenticator app.
+You might be in a situation where you no longer have access to your rubygems.org account in an authenticator app.
+This can happen if you lose/upgrade your phone or accidentally deleted the rubygems.org account in the authenticator app.

-In this situation, you'll need your recovery codes to gain access to your Rubygems account.
+In this situation, you'll need your recovery codes to gain access to your rubygems.org account.
-Each recovery code can *only be used once* and you'll need *2 recovery codes* to re-setup a previously enabled MFA rubygems account on a new device or add it to an authenticator app.
+Each recovery code can *only be used once* and you'll need *2 recovery codes* to re-setup a previously enabled MFA rubygems.org account on a new device or add it to an authenticator app.

 1. To login into your account, enter an unused recovery code as the OTP code when prompted.